Senior Systems Architecture Administrator/Full-Time

 - Personal characteristics necessary to perform the duties of the position;

 - Physical condition commensurate with the demands of the position.

 (A) Bachelor's degree in computer science, electronics, information technology or related field and one (1) year of work experience in programming, computer networking, or telecommunications;

 (B) Associate's degree in computer science, electronics, information technology or related field and three (3) years of work experience in programming, computer networking, or telecommunications;

 (C) Graduation from high school or possession of a high school equivalency diploma and five (5) years of work experience in programming, computer networking, or telecommunications.

 (D) An equivalent combination of training and experience as indicated in (A) through (C) above.

 NOTE: A Master's degree in computer science, information systems, information technology, or a closely related field may be substituted for one (1) year of required full time work experience.

 NOTE: Your degree or college credit must have been awarded by a college or university accredited by a regional, national, or specialized agency recognized as an accrediting agency by the U.S. Department of Education/U.S. Secretary of Education.

-***This position is a civil service position subject to all rules and regulations under NYS civil service law.***
+***This is a Grade 20 Civil Service position.
+The Step 1 salary for this position is $87,269.
+As a civil service position, it is subject to all rules and regulations under NYS Civil Service Law.***